 - The Promotion and Disciplinary Branch was responsible for the establishment of the Promotion Board and Disciplinary Board in ministries and federal agencies.
 This branch also reviewed and recorded the Annual Confidential Report of about 3,800 officers in 50 schemes of service.

 - The Pension Branch comprised two units namely, the Pension Unit and the Widows and Orphans Unit.
-The Pension Unit managed all matters related to pension, gratuities, accident allowances and Workmen’s Compensation, policies pertaining to the Employees Provident Fund and issues and problems related to pension and other allowances for the Armed Forces.
-The Widows and Orphans Unit was responsible for the implementation of the Widows and Orphans Pension Scheme for the statesin West Malaysia and the formulation of policies on the Widows and Orphans Pension Scheme for East Malaysia.
+The Pension Unit managed all matters related to pension, gratuities, accident allowances and Workmen’s Compensation; policies pertaining to the Employees Provident Fund; and issues and problems related to pension and other allowances for the Armed Forces.
+The Widows and Orphans Unit was responsible for the implementation of the Widows and Orphans Pension Scheme for the states in West Malaysia and the formulation of policies for the Widows and Orphans Pension Scheme for East Malaysia.

-- The Other Services Branch acted as the coordinator on policies, issues and problems faced by those services which were excluded from the Common-users Service, especially those related to in-service examinations.
-This branch also updated and maintained the record ofservice for every government officer that totalled about 300,000 at the time.
+- The Other Services Branch acted as the coordinator concerning policies, issues, and problems faced by those services which were excluded from the Common-users Service, especially those related to in-service examinations.
+This branch also updated and maintained the record of service for every government officer that totalled about 300,000 at that time.
 This branch was merged with the Government Record Centre to improve the efficiency of data collection and updating of public servants.

-On 9 June 1970, the Pension Section was taken out of the Service Division and merged with the Pension Section of the National Audit Department and upgraded to a division to reflect the widening scope and function performed at the time.
+On 9 June 1970, the Pension Section was taken out of the Service Division and merged with the Pension Section of the National Audit Department and then upgraded to the status of a division to reflect its broader scope and function.
 The new division was known as the Pension Division with a total of 49 posts.
-The Service Division has been reorganised from time to time that saw it taking on the additional function of career development for public servants.
+The Service Division was reorganised from time to time that saw it taking on the additional function of career development for public servants.
 As a result, its name was changed to the Service and Career Development Division.
-In 1996, this division was renamed the Service Division in line with its main objective to ensure that the public service has excellent members through the formulation and implementation of strategic service and career policies.
-This objective is the key to the realisation of an efficient, strong and effective human resource development
+In 1996, this division was renamed the Service Division in line with its main objective of ensuring that the public service has excellent members through the formulation and implementation of strategic service and career policies.
+This objective is the key to the realisation of an efficient, strong, and effective human resource development.